 Think twice before you delete a page, post, category or tag.
 If the blog post is old, consider rewriting it, keeping the permalink unchanged.
-Before trashing content, make note of the URL so you can create what is known as a 301 redirect.
+Can you make the content evergreen-content?
+But if you do want to delete the content, before trashing it, make note of the URL —you will need this to create what is known as a 301 redirect.

 A 301 redirect is a permanent redirect telling the browser and Google, when a site visitor tries to access this URL, send them to this URL instead.